Luther (surname)

-As a German surname, Luther is derived from a Germanic personal name compounded from the words liut, "people", and heri, "army".
+As a German surname, Luther is derived from a Germanic personal name compounded from the words liut, "salvation", and heri, "army".
 As a rare English surname, it means lute player.
 Luther is also derived from the Greek name Eleutherius.
-Eleutherius is a cognate of the Greek word eleutheros (έλεύθερος) which means "free".
+Eleutherius is a cognate of the Greek word eleutheros (ἐλεύθερος) which means "free".

-Origin and Meaning words of Luther

-The name Luther is boy's name of German origin meaning army people.
-Once restricted to Evangelical Protestants honoring the ecclesiastical reformer and theologian Martin Luther, founder the Protestant Church.
+As a personal name, Luther is a boy's name of German origin meaning "the salvation army".
+It was once restricted to Evangelical Protestants honoring the ecclesiastical reformer and theologian Martin Luther, founder of the Protestant Church.